 He is the 2020 co-recipient of Canadian Association of Journalism Charles Bury award for outstanding contributions to Canadian journalism (his second Bury award).

 David teaches at the schools of journalism at Ryerson University, Carleton University and the University of King’s College.
-He is a trainer with the Canadian Association of Journalists, and the Investigative Reporters and Editors, who has co-authored three journalism textbooks and two user guides on the topics of access to information laws and privacy.
+He is a trainer with the Canadian Association of Journalists, and the Investigative Reporters and Editors.
+He has co-authored three journalism textbooks and two user guides on access to information laws and privacy and data journalism.